Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

-Solar System comets formed at broadly similar distances within the giant-planet region \cite{Brasser:2013Icar, Kaib:2024come.book}, likely within or in proximity to the CO and CO$_2$ snowlines \cite{AHearn:2012ApJ}.
-If comet formation location within a protoplanetary disk translates into different levels of deuterium enrichment, then the elevated D/H inferred for 3I/ATLAS could indicate a formation location beyond the CO$_2$ snowline in its parent disk.
+Solar System comets formed at broadly similar distances within the giant-planet region \cite{Brasser:2013Icar, Kaib:2024come.book}, probably within or in proximity to the CO and CO$_2$ snowlines \cite{AHearn:2012ApJ}.
+If comet formation location within a protoplanetary disk translates into different levels of D enrichment, then the elevated D/H ratio inferred for 3I/ATLAS could indicate a formation location beyond the CO$_2$ snowline in its parent disk.
 This interpretation would be consistent with the CO$_2$ enrichment reported from JWST and SPHEREx \cite{Cordiner:2025ApJ, Lisse:2025RNAAS}.
-Although early theoretical work proposed that D/H increases monotonically with formation distance in the protosolar nebula \cite{Drouart:1999Icar, Hersant:2001ApJ, Kavelaars:2011ApJ}, such a gradient may be erased by radial mixing \cite{Yang:2013Icar}.
+Although early theoretical work proposed that the D/H ratio increases monotonically with formation distance in the protosolar nebula \cite{Drouart:1999Icar, Hersant:2001ApJ, Kavelaars:2011ApJ}, such a gradient may be erased by radial mixing \cite{Yang:2013Icar}.
 Indeed, the absence of a strong protoplanetary water D/H gradient is consistent with the relatively modest scatter in water D/H across different comet populations.
-In any case, a formation location in the outer disk for 3I/ATLAS could also help explain its delivery as an interstellar object.
-This as planetesimals at large radii from their protostar are expected to be more readily ejected by planet scattering and stellar flybys than inner-disk bodies \cite{Raymond:2010ApJ, Hands:2019MNRAS, Fitzsimmons:2024come.book}.
+In any case, a formation location in the outer disk for 3I/ATLAS could also help explain its delivery as an interstellar object, because planetesimals at large radii from their protostar are expected to be more readily ejected by planet scattering and stellar flybys than bodies formed in the inner disk \cite{Raymond:2010ApJ, Hands:2019MNRAS, Fitzsimmons:2024come.book}.